Tulsi (Holy Basil): The Sacred Indian Superherb That Harmonizes Your Mind, Body and Spirit

 The Three Different Types of Holy Basil

 It’s hard to separate fact from fiction when tracing the history of the Tulsi plant, since it’s so deeply intertwined with Hindu mythology.
 However, there are definitive mentions of it in foundational Ayurvedic texts dating back thousands of years.
-Native to North-Central India, its use quickly spread across Southeast Asia and even as far as Greece and other prominent Mediterranean cultures at the time.beautiful plant, with delicate, colorful flowers, that does well indoors with a bit of sunlight and water.
+Native to North-Central India, its use quickly spread across Southeast Asia and even as far as Greece and other prominent Mediterranean cultures at the time.Today, it is readily available in health food stores worldwide.
+It’s also relatively easy to grow and care for, and you can often find seedlings and starts available at farmers markets and nurseries.
+It’s a particularly beautiful plant, with delicate, colorful flowers, that does well indoors with a bit of sunlight and water.
 Although there are many different varieties, only three are used medicinally:

 Krishna – Ocimum tenuiflorum has a purple tinge to its leaves.
 The Krishna variety makes a delicious tea and is the most potent, being tested highest in concentrations of adaptogenic triterpenic compounds.

 Vana – Ocimum gratissimum is the original wild bush basil that is very high in eugenol (a natural antiseptic) and a great adaptogen.
 Its natural habitat ranges throughout India and across North Africa and down into East Africa.

 Rama – Ocimum sanctum is the short, annual, heavily flowered plant that was originally introduced to the U.S. as Holy Basil.
 It is the most common type found in cultivation in the U.S.